TunedRockets/JKAT/Readme.md

 # guide

 > Warning!
-This package is very much in alpha, expect regular changes, and even total remakes of the API. do NOT use this code for anything except playing around this is just published for fun, and will be tidied up at a later date
+This package is very much in alpha, expect regular changes.

 Guide coming soon...